AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 plants which seem to be more fragile come out unscathed.
 The question that we need to ask ourselves is _"is your code malleable to the forces of change"_ ?

+### Patterns as a language to communicate
+We know each one in the team writes code in a different way.
+It is good in one way that language does not become a barrier to write code.
+A developer is free to choose a particular pattern that suits the requirements.
+OpenEBS developers have been doing this for some time now.
+Alas, this has a lot of associated costs.
+Lot of review cycles, longer time to implement logic, non testable blocks of code.
+This has made us realize about specific patterns that stand out and can help in writing better, faster yet testable code.
+Well, idiomatic maya is all about internalizing these patterns which can make openebs antifragile.

 ### Devil is in the details
 The stuff that I am going to write below will change based on my experiences and observations.
 These details should be a living document.
 These are the details that I believe will _make code more malleable to changes without cracking or being